Kaya234/angular-aspnet/README.md

 **Back-end:** ASP.NET

-**Data Modeling:** Courses are represented as ??? relevant details such as title, description, thumbnail path, category, capcity, city.
+**Data Modeling:** Courses are represented as object with relevant details such as title, description, thumbnail path, category, capcity, city.